Myrtanim/xsd2so/README.md

 * Download the most recent [Unity package](https://bitbucket.org/Myrtanim/xsd2so/downloads) from this repository
 * Import the package in your project
-* create an editor script to use Xsd2So, see [`ExampleConverter.ConvertFixedAsset1()`](https://bitbucket.org/Myrtanim/xsd2so/src/ffd2c0d59dafabec3d26dc55010d2ceec0f91dbf/Assets/Example/Editor/ExampleConverter.cs?at=default&fileviewer=file-view-default) for more details
+* create an editor script to use `xsd2So`, see [`ExampleConverter.ConvertFixedAsset1()`](https://github.com/Myrtanim/xsd2so/blob/master/Assets/Example/Editor/ExampleConverter.cs) for more details

 or

 * clone the repository
-* open in Unity 5.3.4 or later
+* open in Unity 5.3.4 or any Unity 5.4.x

+**Hint**
+This tool has not been tested with any Unity 20xx versions and will probably not work, especially since the switch away from the custom Mono implementation.

 ### Contribution guidelines ###